SalesforceCloudServices/ltng-support-comp-validation/README.md

 ## CSS classes needed

 A lightning:inputField component is not a single HTML element in the final markup rendered in the browser just because it may look like one in your aura markup.
 In order to apply a style like 'disabled' to only the input and not the label, a CSS selector approach is used.
 Case in point, see the class '.THIS .custom-disabled input' below.
 Remember that with lightning:inputField there is no v.disabled property to set.
-Required and disabled behaviors require some custom classes, but the error class can be used directly from the lightning design system by applying 'slds-has-error' which you can read more about [here] (https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/js_cb_styles.htm).
+Required and disabled behaviors require some custom classes, but the error class can be used directly from the lightning design system by applying 'slds-has-error' which you can read more about [here](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/js_cb_styles.htm).

 .THIS
 {

 }
 .THIS .custom-required
 {
     font-weight: 400;
 }
 .THIS .custom-required:before
 {
     content: "*";
     margin: 0 0.125rem 0 0.125rem;
     color: rgb(194, 57, 52);
     float: left;
 }
 .THIS .none
 {
     display:none;
 }
 .THIS .custom-disabled input
 {
     background-color: rgb(242, 242, 242);
     color: rgb(110,110,110);
     cursor: not-allowed;
 }

 ## How to leverage the aura:doneRendering event and when is it necessary?

-A lightning:inputField component is not a single HTML element in the final DOM-level markup rendered in the browser.
-To apply styles individually, we need to be able to have controller and helper javascript code that can manipulate these individual elements.
-If you are ever trying to apply CSS classes to do something like disable fields from an initial state during the init phase it's not going to work.
-This needs to be done in a later phase.
-Meet our friend doneRendering.
+A lightning:inputField component is not a single element in the browser's DOM.
+To apply styles we need to use the util class like this: $A.util.addClass(component.find('level1'), '.slds-required'); with a caveat of doing late enough in the game. init is too soon.
+Meet our friend doneRendering which can help use do things like disable fields on an initial load state.

 ### Aura Markup in .cmp file